securitycloud/spark/README.md

 Tool for automatic cluster testing with apache spark.

 ## Configuration
+You should have kafka set up with topic containing data for test.
 ### pom.xml
 notable properties that should be set:
 * **kafka.consumer.zookeeper.url** - input kafka zookeeper url